 Teachers will:

-- Continue to provide, with the support of a lab technician, practical laboratory experiences that interest and motivate students and solidify science concepts. - Coordinate remediation and supervision times. - Continue to work on strategies for writing exams. - Continue to provide timely and informative assessments to students. - Continue to assess and analyze formative and summative results to detect student difficulties and make improvements to teaching practices and student learning situations.
+- Continue to provide, with the support of a lab technician, practical laboratory experiences that interest and motivate students and solidify science concepts. - Coordinate remediation and supervision times. - Continue to work on literacy and numeracy strategies in Cycle one.